-The plants listed in this Guide will help supply rewards to pollinators, with an emphasis on species that are indigenous later flowering. and suited to local climates.
+The plants listed in this Guide will help supply rewards to pollinators, with an emphasis on species that are indigenous and suited to local climates.

-Garden centres sell many common pollinator-attracting ornamental flowers Most of the plant species listed are and herbs labelled as 'bee-friendly'.
+Garden centres sell many common pollinator-attracting ornamental flowers and herbs labelled as 'bee-friendly'.